ibm-cloud-docs/cephaas/faq.md

 {: faq}
 {: #faq-what-is-fusionaas-compute}

-FusionaaS Compute is part of IBM's Fusion as a Service offering that provides fully managed Red Hat OpenShift on IBM Cloud Satellite clusters delivered on-premises.
+FusionaaS Compute is part of IBM's IBM Fusion as a service offering that provides fully managed Red Hat OpenShift on IBM Cloud Satellite clusters delivered on-premises.
 It combines the power of Red Hat OpenShift with IBM's enterprise-grade infrastructure management, allowing you to run containerized workloads in your own data center while benefiting from cloud economics and IBM Site Reliability Engineering (SRE) expertise.

 ### How does FusionaaS Compute differ from traditional on-premises Red Hat OpenShift?
 {: faq}